Prisjakt/feed-specification/docs/feeds/offer/fields/availability.md

     </dt>
     <dd>
     <ReactMarkdown>
-      When the product is made digitally available, eg. game or software downloads
+        {`When the product is made digitally available, eg. game or software downloads`}
     </ReactMarkdown>
     </dd>
 <dt>